neilernst/ResearchSkillsUVic/resources/qual/qual-notes.md

 We could measure the inter-rater agreement or reliability using common techniques such as Cohen's kappa, and then make an argument as to why that justifies validity of the coding approach.

-Myview: the real question is how reliable is the coding guide.
+My view: the real question is how reliable is the coding guide.
 The best way to validate this is to conduct robust coding agreement sessions and refinement of the coding guide/taxonomoy.

 ## Exercise